NSMQ 2023: Sefwi Wiawso SHS among three schools booked for national championship | Ghana News Agency

 The Sefwi Wiawso SHS won in the third contest on a tie-breaker question with Nana Brentu SHS after both schools recorded 22 points each.

-Mr Evans K. Gyasi, Science Head of Department (HOD) at Sefwi Wiawso SHS and regional NSMQ Committee member thanked the schools, HODs, Headmasters and the students for the good job done especially the qualified schools and encouraged them to buck up their studies as they headed for the national level.
+Mr. Evans K. Gyasi, Science Head of Department (HOD) at Sefwi Wiawso SHS and regional NSMQ Committee member thanked the schools, Head of Departments, Headmasters and the students for the good job done especially the qualified schools and encouraged them to buck up their studies as they headed for the national level.

 He also appealed for support from the various stakeholders to encourage and motivate both the schools and the students as they prepared for the national competition.